Mackenzie McKee Shares ’16 And Pregnant’ Throwback, Teases ‘Teen Mom OG’ Return

 “@mtv made this throw back video of when I was 16 and had baby Gannon.
 I’m so emotional right now who is ready for Monday?
 Don’t forget to tune in to mtv #teenmomog.”

-After her 16 and Pregnant episode, Mackenzie joined the cast of the short-lived spin-off Teen Mom 3.
+After her 16 and Pregnant episode, Mackenzie joined the cast of the short-lived spin-off, Teen Mom 3.
 Along with Katie Yeager, Alex Sekella, and current Teen Mom 2 cast member Briana DeJesus, the girls shared their stories for one season.
 Following the cancellation of the show, Mackenzie maintained a large social media following and it was rumored she would be added to the cast of Teen Mom 2 before Briana was added to the cast.

-As previously reported by The Inquisitr, Mackenzie’s storyline was shown in a new preview for Monday nights all-new episode.
+As previously reported by The Inquisitr, Mackenzie’s storyline was shown in a new preview for Monday night’s all-new episode.
 Mackenzie’s preview shows her talking to her husband about the upcoming rodeo season.
-Mackenzie is also shown talking to a friend of hers about cheating.
+Mackenzie is also shown talking to a friend about cheating.
 Perhaps the most heartbreaking scene, though, shows Mackenzie breaking down when her mother reveals she will start chemotherapy.

 It is rumored that Mackenzie could be added as a full-time cast member depending on how audiences respond.
 Mackenzie and her family recently traveled to New York City for the Teen Mom OG reunion.
 It is unclear when that will air.